pylint-dev/pylint/doc/faq.rst

     10.0 - ((float(5 * error + warning + refactor + convention) / statement) * 10)

-However, this option can be changed in the pylint rc file.
+However, this option can be changed in the Pylint rc file.
 If having negative values really bugs you, you can set the formula to be the minimum of 0 and the above expression.